 Saturday, March 21st, 2:00pm

 Filmmaker Focus is a program of the Denver Film Society that provides support to local filmmakers through exhibition, educational and production service to help ensure a thriving local film community.
-Join moderator Robert Denerstein, for a discussion on how thes... more
+Join the discussion, for insight on how these powerhouse produ... more

 Robert Denerstein leads a class examining the hallmark films of Italian Neorealism in the postwar period, a time when Italian directors shifted their focus to Italy's impoverished and downtrodden... more